Tooth pain can take over your life. You may need a root canal.

 An Endodontist is a dentist who has specialized in saving your natural teeth.
 Endodontists have two more years of specialized training that makes them experts in diagnosing the source of your tooth pain and taking care of issues relating to the inner structures of your tooth, the dental pulp.
 Specializing in root canal procedures and saving your natural tooth through the healing and repairing of a diseased tooth from the inside out, the American Association of Endodontics (AAE) calls endodontists the “superheroes of saving teeth.”

-All Bedford Endodontists are dentists but focus their practice solely on endodontic treatment.
-For this reason, our Tarrant County endodontists will work with you and your dentist to ensure that you are receiving the personalized, high quality care that you deserve.
+All Tarrant County Endodontists are dentists but focus their practice solely on endodontic treatment.
+For this reason, our Tarrant County endodontists will work with you and your dentist to ensure that you are receiving the personalized, high-quality care that you deserve.

 All dentists, including your general dentist, received some training in endodontics during dental school.
 Endodontists are specialists with two to three years of specialized training beyond dental school that perform only endodontic procedures.
 Endodontic treatments are both routine and complex.
 They are also experienced at finding the cause of oral and facial pain that is difficult to diagnose.
 Often, general dentists and other specialists refer patients needing endodontic treatment.